← Finlynq

 Migrating from YNAB

-2. Import into Finlynq via the staging-review pipeline at /import/reconcile — review and edit each row; multi-currency, transfer-pair detection, and dedup are built in.
+2. Import into Finlynq via the staging-review pipeline at /import/reconcile.
+Review and edit each row; multi-currency, transfer-pair detection, and dedup are all built in.

-3. Connect your AI client — Claude → Customize → Connectors → paste https://finlynq.com/mcp (or your self-host /mcp URL).
+3. Connect your AI client: Claude, then Customize, then Connectors, then paste https://finlynq.com/mcp (or your self-host /mcp URL).
 OAuth handles the rest.

 FAQ